maven-flow/merge/README.md

 ### `pom-file`

 **Optional.** The name of your Maven project files.
 It may contain wildcard characters - the same format as in `.gitignore` or `.gitattributes` files.
-In multi-module Maven projects it is recommended to use wildcards to match project files of the parent project and all of it's submodules.
+In multi-module Maven projects it is recommended to use wildcards to match project files of the parent project and all of it's sub-modules.

 **Default value:** `**/pom.xml`